The 10 Android VPNs actually worth installing

 Pricing: Flat 5 EUR per month.
 Card, SEPA, PayPal, Bitcoin, Monero, or cash by mail.

-6. IVPN
+7. IVPN

-IVPN screenshots screenshots on Android
+IVPN app running on an Android phone

 Best for: Privacy-aligned readers who want Mullvad’s no-email principle plus an Android app with split tunneling and richer settings.